seamonstr/seamonstr.github.io/_posts/2022-11-01-Python-async.md

 Because `send` causes 'yield' to return a value, you can write generators to act as consumers in a pipeline, for example.
 You write the generator as an infinite loop where it does a `yield` at the start of that loop to receive a value.
 It then uses that value (processes it in some way) before passing it on to another generator that was configured as the destination.

-In the calling function, you create the generator and advance it to it's first yield by calling `next` once.
+In the calling function, you create the generator and advance it to its first yield by calling `next` once.
 Then, you generate values that need to be sent down the pipeline and call `send` on the generator to pass them along.
 In [PEP-0342](https://peps.python.org/pep-0342/) there is a decorator that supports this pattern:

 ```python
 def consumer(func):